Tightness? Flaking? Hello and welcome to your dry skin.

 50% ceramides: These help to maintain the water permeability of the barrier function

 25% cholesterol: These keep our skin soft and supple, preventing expression lines from forming

-10% fatty acids: These help to maintain a healthy skin
+10% fatty acids: These help to maintain healthy skin, keeping the cellular membranes intact

 Ageing also has an effect on the composition of lipids.
 Studies have shown a significant decline in ceramide and sterol components, with an increase in fatty acid composition in aged skin.